Reflashing the OpenWrt-Yun image on the Yún

 For example, your computer's IP address is 192.168.0.231, and you want to assign the Yún the address of 192.168.0.146.
 First set the IP of your computer in the Serial Monitor :

-1setenv serverip 192.168.0.231;
+setenv serverip 192.168.0.231;

 and press Enter.
 Then set the IP address for the Yún :

-1setenv ipaddr 192.168.0.146;
+setenv ipaddr 192.168.0.146;

 The Yún is now ready for reflashing.

-Reflashing U-Boot (Optional)
+Reflashing U-Boot (optional)

 Reflashing U-Boot is a last option.
 These commands are only a reference.